 - 1. Grade Point Average - A minimum 2.75 GPA for unconditional acceptance - Applicants with a GPA lower than 2.75 may be considered for admission with the presentation of a minimum combined score of 300 on the verbal and quantitative sections of the Graduate Record Exam (GRE) or a passing score on the California Subject Examination for Teachers (CSET) - 2.
-Prerequisites (completed with a "C" or better) - The Exercise Science concentration requires prerequisite courses in anatomy and physiology, exercise physiology and biomechanics, or an equivalent - The Nutrition in Health Science concentration requires prerequisite courses in general chemistry and organic chemistry, or the equivalent of both
+Prerequisites (completed with a "C" or better) - The Exercise Science concentration requires prerequisite courses in anatomy and physiology, exercise physiology and biomechanics, or an equivalent

-- The Physical Education concentration requires a minimum of 12 semester units of study in Kinesiology including a basic movement anatomy or related course - Three Recommendations, completed on forms provided, from sources who can address your potential for success.
+- The Nutrition in Health Science concentration requires prerequisite courses in general chemistry and organic chemistry, or the equivalent of both - The Physical Education concentration requires a minimum of 12 semester units of study in Kinesiology including a basic movement anatomy or related course - Outstanding prerequisite coursework must be completed within the first two semesters of graduate enrollment - 3.
+Three Recommendations, completed on forms provided, from sources who can address your potential for success.
 Family members and friends may not complete recommendations - 4.
 Comprehensive Essay of at least 500 words that includes the following: - Purpose for entering the program - Background and/or experiences in sports, physical education, or related areas - Short and long term professional goals - Reasons for choosing to study at California Baptist University - 5.
 Current Resume documenting all related professional and extracurricular experiences - 6.
 Successful Interview with the Director of the graduate program in Kinesiology